jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Kicking the Can

-Left and Right used to cooperate during the Industrial Age, but have increasingly blame the other side for their shared inability to help our society prosper in the Internet Age.
+Left and Right used to cooperate during the Industrial Age, but increasingly blame the other side for their shared inability to help our society prosper in the Internet Age.

-In response, politicians have decided to kick the can down the road.
-Meaning, they're borrowed money instead of solving systematic problems like rising in college tuition, underfunded social security programs, and rising temperatures.
+In response, politicians from both sides have agreed to kick the can down the road.
+Meaning, they're borrowed money instead of admitting they can't solve systematic problems like growing college tuition, underfunded social security programs, and rising temperatures.

-National debts used to go up because of wars, or great depressions; but debt wold soon come down again.
-Ours keeps rising because we're delaying making the Internet Age upgrade.
-It'll only get worse until we do.
+National debts used to go up because of wars or great depressions, but debt would come down ocne the crisis was solved.
+Ours keeps rising because we're delaying making the Internet Age upgrade; it would stop until we do.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
-We borrow to avoid doing the hard work of finding more efficient ways of living._
+We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._

 ## Polar Bears in the Amazon

-While doing some construction work, I jammed my hand behind some concrete and scratched my everyday Timex watch.
-So what do I do?
+While doing some construction work, I jammed my hand behind some concrete and scratched my watch.
+So what do I do about it?

 The Industrial Age tells me to throw it away, and go buy a new watch.
-This thinking goes, I should use my job to pay for some a mass-production machine to make me another watch.
+This thinking goes, I should use my job to pay for a mass-production machine to make me another watch.

 But, I'm in the Internet Age.
 So I search "repair scratched watchface", and within a few seconds find out rubbing toothpaste varnishes the scratch away (who the heck would have thought that!).

 And this one small examples, shows why we're all polar bears in the Amazon.
-Seriously, just think of all the people who would have thrown the watch away.
-Just look out your car window at all the fellwow commuters who own a laptop, hi-speed internet, VR glasses, but are driving through hours of traffic to work in a cubicle.
+Seriously, just think of all the people who would have thrown the watch, fridge, or television away.
+Just look out your car window at all the fellow commuters who own a laptop, hi-speed internet, VR glasses, but are driving through hours of traffic to work in a cubicle.

-PETER GIBBONS
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HonoredIndolentBabirusa' frameborder='0' scrolling='no' width='60%' height='60%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/honoredindolentbabirusa-ron-livingston-office-space-endless">via Gfycat</a></p>

-If any of us would a camel near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, we'd stop and wonder; "why are these biologies here?".
+If any of us would see a camel near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, we'd stop and wonder; "why are these biologies here?".
 Likewise, when we see out of place cyborgologies like textbooks, fax machines, and traffic jammed roads in our societies, we should know something is wrong.

 Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete tools in power.
 The era of mass-production can't let us decide to do the easy thing like repair watches, or work from home.
-But, until we're free to evolve our technology, we're basically polar bears trying to live in the Amazon
+But, until we're free to evolve our lifestyles to do exactly that, we're basically polar bears trying to live in the Amazon

 ## We're Causing Global Warming

 Because we refuse to let go of the Woodstock lifestyle, we're causing our unhappiness to rise, and our planet to burn.
 Seriously, it's our refusal to adapt new and more efficient ways of life that forces us to use more resources than we should.

 Look at the graph below.
-It displays plastic production needed to keep making all the dark majic consumer items of Darth Blockbuster.
+It displays plastic production.
 Of course much of this is economic growth.
 But if that helped America so much, why are we stuck in so much traffic, so in debt, and in general unhappy?

+The truth is, to keep his products interesting, Darth Blockbuster has to keep uping the spectacle of his dark majic show.

 ![plastics production](/img\diagrams\global-plastics-production.png)